Two bills affecting New Jersey cannabis companies’ taxes and investment passed a legislative committee in the State House today.

 “We want to make sure our employers represented by the UFCW and provide good jobs and benefits are able to continue to do so and flourish.
 We need good operators,” he said.

-Giordano said that when there is a transfer of cannabis licenses, they should perform background checks and investigate the investment funds and buyers to ensure they do not have unfair labor charges in other states.
+Giordano said that when there is a transfer of cannabis licenses, they should perform background checks and investigate the investment funds and buyers.
+It would ensure they do not have unfair labor charges in other states.

 “A cap disincentivizes the growth of small businesses.
 It sets up divisions where none should exist,” cannabis consultant Susanna Short said.